alyPham/Tender2.0/README.md

   - Addition of cuisine type to help filter dishes
   - Match animation rather than toast message
   - Ability to sort dishes using Firebase rather than hard-coding the dish information
+  - Adjusting constraints to work well with any size of devices
 # Contributing
 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 - **IMPORTANT NOTE:** All dish/restaurant information was curated by hand and stored in Firebase.
 Cloud Firestore and Realtime Database were also utilized in the creation of this application to store and access user preferences to better curate what dish profiles were to be viewable.